robusta-dev/robusta/docs/upgrade.rst

 Robusta is installed with Helm, so Robusta upgrades are just Helm upgrades.

-.. warning:: Upgrading an existing Release with bundled Prometheus Stack might require manual actions. :ref:`Read here <Upgrading with bundled Prometheus Stack>`
+.. warning:: Upgrading an existing release with bundled Prometheus Stack might require manual actions. :ref:`Read here <Upgrading with bundled Prometheus Stack>`

 Helm Upgrade
 ------------------------------